 Simon has a law degree from Georgetown University, a master’s degree in international affairs from the Johns Hopkins University School of Advanced International Studies, and a bachelor’s degree in economics from Queens College.
 He is based in BSA’s Washington, DC, office.

-Director and Chief Representative, China
+Director - China

 Sophia Wang oversees BSA’s advocacy, enforcement, marketing and communications activities in China.
 She serves as BSA’s liaison with member companies, government agents and industry associates, and serves as BSA’s spokesperson in the Chinese market.